Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Fast pricing of SPX options via Neural Networks with Quantization hints

 where $C(\Theta_i,T_i,K_j)^{\mathcal{NN}}$ is the call option priced using $(X^{\mathcal{NN}},dW^{\mathcal{NN}}, p^{\mathcal{NN}})$ and $C(\Theta_i,T_i,K_j)^{\mathcal{MC}}$ is the call option priced through Monte Carlo. $N_d$ is the number of different ${\Theta}$ in the {training dataset} and $M_k$ is the number of strikes.

-It is known that implied volatilities for SPX options are more sensitive to option prices movements for deep out of the money/in the money strikes at shorter maturities.
-In response, we propose a second loss function which penalises more the regions far away from near the money at shorter maturities:
+It is known that implied volatilities for SPX options are more sensitive to option price movements for deep out-of-the-money/in-the-money strikes at shorter maturities.
+In response, we propose a second loss function that penalizes more the regions far away from near-the-money at shorter maturities

 where $lb^{call}(K) := (S_0-K)^{+}$ is the theoretical lower bound of a call option in our setting \eqref{polynomial_model}.